auth0/docs/articles/getting-started/the-basics.md

 ---
 # Learn the Basics

 Often, the biggest barrier to learning new things, especially in the tech industry, is terminology.
 The words that are used to describe things can cause problems when you try to understand new concepts.
 This document explains some of the basic terminology we use here at Auth0, and maps these terms to concepts you are already familiar with.
+We also have a handy [glossary](/glossary).

 ::: panel TL;DR
 This article uses an example to introduce some core concepts of Auth0: **accounts**, **tenants**, **domains**, **applications**, and **connections**.
 If you already know what these are in the context of Auth0, you can safely skip reading it.